awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Oracle.html)

-You can create a license configuration to track license usage of your Oracle DB instances\.
-After the license configuration is created, RDS for Oracle resources matching the product information filter are associated automatically with the license configuration\.
+To track license usage of your Oracle DB instances, you can create a license configuration\.
+In this case, RDS for Oracle resources that match the product information filter are automatically associated with the license configuration\.
 Discovery of Oracle DB instances can take up to 24 hours\.

 ##### Console<a name="oracle-lms-integration.console"></a>